dumbdevss/movement-tutorial/document_management/testing_application.md

     // Register for APT coin
-    // Why: Accounts must explicitly register to receive each coin type
+    // Why: Accounts must explicitly register to receive each coin type coin::register<AptosCoin>(to);
-    // This prevents accidental transfers and gives users control coin::register<AptosCoin>(to);

     // Mint and deposit coins